eduvpn/documentation/SERVER_DISCOVERY.md

     RWRtBSX1alxyGX+Xn3LuZnWUT0w//B6EmTJvgaAxBMYzlQeI+jdrO6KF

-**NOTE**: you MUST allow your application to contain _multiple_ public keys for verification where all of them are used to verify the signature.
-A signature is valid if and only if one of them verifies the signature correctly.
+**NOTE**: you MUST allow your application to contain _multiple_ public keys for verification.
+A signatures is considered valid if any one of the public keys verifies the signature.
+So your verification algorithm MUST loop over the known public keys until one returns a valid match.
+If none of the public keys successfully verify the signature, an error MUST shown to the user of the application.